weiks/quarters-unity-sdk/README-Api.md

 ## Player Information
 After a player has authorized your game to have access to their account information, you can use that data to keep track of their transactions during game play.
-These scripts can be called after the player has signed into their Quarters account.
+These methods can be called after the player has signed into their Quarters account.

 ### GetUserDetails
 Grabs the display name of the player, after they have signed in to their Quarters account.